-7.1 Section 45 repealed section 9 of the Commons Registration Act 1965, but it has in the main re-enacted section 9.
-Sections 8 and 9 of the Commons Registration Act 1965 dealt with registered common land for which no ownership was registered.
-These cases were to be referred to Commons Commissioners, and by now they have all been inquired into, leaving great areas of ‘ownerless’ land where provision was made by section 9.
+7.1 S45 repealed s9 of the Commons Registration Act 1965, but it has in the main re-enacted s9.
+S8 and s9 of the Commons Registration Act 1965 dealt with registered common land for which no ownership was registered.
+These cases were to be referred to Commons Commissioners, and by now they have all been inquired into, leaving great areas of ‘ownerless’ land where provision was made by s9.
 Each of the local authorities—county, district and local council—was given concurrent powers, and they are left to agree among themselves as to which of them shall act.
 The power is to take action against trespass and encroachment on an unclaimed common in its area, as if it were the owner.
 This is the recourse open to our correspondent, provided that Mr X has not established a claim to ownership by adverse possession as explained above.

 7.3 The Secretary of State or the assembly may consider an application on an unclaimed common but, if a local council does exercise its powers on an unclaimed common, it must not overstep the legal constraints with regard to fencing and other constructions.

 7.4 Before using its s45 power, it is most important for the council to make an up-to-date check both in the ownership section of the common land register, and with the Land Registry.
 Otherwise, an owner registered in either place might take proceedings against it for trespass and ‘damage’ to his property.

 Management schemes under the 1899 Commons Act